hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 ![contract tests](/assets/img/uploads/contract_tests.png)
 _each interface has a providing (or publishing) and a consuming (or subscribing) party.
 The specification of an interface can be considered a contract._

-As you often spread the consuming and providing services across different teams you find yourself in the situation of having to clearly specify the interfaces between these services (the so called **contract**).Traditionally companies have approached this problem in the following way:
+As you often spread the consuming and providing services across different teams you find yourself in the situation where you have to clearly specify the interfaces between these services (the so called **contract**).
+Traditionally companies have approached this problem in the following way:

   1. write a long and detailed interface definition (the contract)
-  2. implement the providing service accordingly
+  2. implement the providing service according to the defined contract
   3. throw the interface definition over the fence to the consuming team
+  4. wait until they implement their part of consuming the interface
-  4. run some large-scale manual system test to see if everything works
+  5. run some large-scale manual system test to see if everything works
-  5. hope that both teams stick to the interface definition forever
+  6. hope that both teams stick to the interface definition forever

-At the very least you should replace steps 4 and 5 with something more automated: Write automated tests that make sure the implemented interface still follows the defined contract.
+If you're not stuck in the dark ages of software development, you hopefully have replaced steps _5._ and _6._ with something more automated.
+Automated tests make sure that the implemented interface still follows the defined contract.
+They serve as a good regression test suite and make sure that deviations from the contract will be noticed early.

 In a more agile organisation you should take the more efficient and less wasteful route.
 All your microservices live within the same organisation.
-It shouldn't be too hard to talk to the developers of the other services directly instead of throwing overly detailed documentation over the fence.
-After all they're your co-workers and not a third-party vendor that you could only talk to via customer service or legally bulletproof contracts.
+It really shouldn't be too hard to talk to the developers of the other services directly instead of throwing overly detailed documentation over the fence.
+After all they're your co-workers and not a third-party vendor that you could only talk to via customer support or legally bulletproof contracts.

 **Consumer-Driven Contract tests** (**CDC tests**) let the consumers drive the implementation of the contract tests.
 Consumers of an interface write tests that check the API for all data they need to work correctly with that API.
 For a REST API this could be a test that hits all required endpoints via HTTPS and checks the responses for correct HTTP headers and asserts that all required fields in a JSON body are present.
 The consuming team then publishes this set of tests so that the team providing the interface can fetch and execute these tests easily (executable packages like .jar files, gems, npm packages or even .deb or .rpm packages are a good idea).
 The providing team can now develop their API by running the CDC tests.
 Once they all pass they know they have implemented everything the consuming team needs.